 Netlogon is an essential component of the Microsoft Windows operating system.
 It authenticates users, computers, and services in a Windows domain environment.
 It is also responsible for providing secure authentication and authorization services from a centralized server to each client in the network.

-Netlogon has been around since the days of Windows NT 4.0.
+Netlogon has existed since Windows NT 4.0.
 However, its role has grown significantly since the introduction of Active Directory in Windows 2000.
 Netlogon establishes a secure channel between an authentication client (such as a Windows computer) and the domain controller (DC).
 The DC validates user credentials before allowing access to resources such as printers and file shares.
 The secure channel also helps protect credentials by encrypting them as they’re sent across the wire from the client to the server.

 In addition to user authentication, Netlogon is also used for other connections such as Group Policy processing, remote procedure calls (RPC), computer name registration, time synchronization, and more.
 Netlogon uses UDP port 138 for broadcast requests and TCP port 139 for client-server communications.
 Additionally, it can use UDP ports 137 and 445 when communicating with older systems that do not support RPC over TCP/IP.